Hazperera/Gene_Expression_Analysis/README.md

-# Transcriptomics Analysis
+#  MicroArray Transcriptomics(Gene Expression) Analysis using R
-### How to perform a standard analysis of microarray transcriptomics data using R

 #### Background:
 - Use of microarray data for gene expression analysis is still a common practice even though the more advanced RNA-Seq data is gaining more popularity.